 University of Maryland's New Opinion Survey on Trade

-A new opinion survey on trade from the University of Maryland (UMD) will be presented at the Peterson Institute for International Economics (PIIE) on June 26, 2019.
-The scholars behind the research, I. M. “Mac” Destler and Steven Kull, both at the University of Maryland’s School of Public Policy, will discuss the major findings from this comprehensive survey on American public attitudes toward the international trade regime and current US policy.
-Marcus Noland, executive vice president and director of studies at PIIE, will chair the event and share his insights on trade and US public opinion.
+I. M. “Mac” Destler and Steven Kull of the University of Maryland’s (UMD) School of Public Policy presented the findings from the UMD’s new comprehensive survey on American public attitudes toward the international trade regime and current US policy.
+The event took place at the Peterson Institute for International Economics (PIIE) on June 26, 2019, with Marcus Noland, executive vice president and director of studies at PIIE, as chair.

 I. M. Destler, Saul I. Stern Professor at UMD, specializes in the politics and processes of US foreign policymaking.
 He has consulted on government organization for economic and foreign policymaking at the Executive Office of the President of the United States and the Department of State, and held senior research positions at PIIE, the Carnegie Endowment for International Peace, and the Brookings Institution.